yashpriyam/tradingEngine-indra/codeOverview.md

 };
 ```

-- the `listenStream` method of Trigger class loops through priceOracleInstances array,
+- the `listenStream` method of ArbStrategy class loops through priceOracleInstances array,
 - calls the `subscribeOrderBookDataForAllTradePairs` method on each PriceOracle instance - this method sends a subscription request to the respective trade exchange for each of it's trade pairs, and then calls the `getMessageStream` method after all the trade pairs arre subscribed
 - `getMessageStream` method is a method on PriceOracle base class which listens to messages (price updates) from all the subscriptions through the `ws.onmessage` method of ws instances.
 - after calling the `subscribeOrderBookDataForAllTradePairs` on each PriceOracle instance,